-CAUTION Examples shown here are for illustration only.
-See section 2.3 1~2.3.6 for specific lifting instructions based on design variations.
+Examples shown here are for illustration only.
+See section 2.3 1 to 2.3.6 for specific lifting instructions based on design variations.
+The pumps vary in weight, length and physical appearances from the types shown here.
+Therefore before lifting is attempted exercise caution to prevent any injuries or loss of life.